 The big pluses to buying a bed in a box: price, fair returns, and the convenience of both delivery and set up.

-On average, you will pay less than $1000 for a good quality bed in this category.
-The average in general for a mattress is $1500.
+On average, you will pay $1000 less for a quality bed in this category compared to the typical mattress store.
 Compared to other memory foam companies, the materials and quality levels are similar as well.
 Perks like returns might even be better than the high-priced options.

 Most boxed mattresses have generous return policies and decent warranties.
 The companies want to make you happy with their product.
 After all, their business comes from the reviews of satisfied customers rather than people walking into a store.